Tembo Mortgages logo

 1. Lifetime ISA

-A Lifetime ISA is a tax-efficient savings account where you can save up to £4,000 a year towards your first home, and the government will boost your savings by 25% for free.
+A Lifetime ISA is a tax-efficient savings account where you can save up to £4,000 a year towards your first home, and the government will boost your savings by 25% for free (up to £1,000 each tax year).
 Max out your account five years in a row and you’ll get a £5,000 bonus from the government, bringing your total LISA savings to £25,000.

 It’s up to you whether you max out your LISA at the start of the tax year or make smaller contributions throughout the year.
 You can maximise the amount of interest you earn by making your deposits sooner rather than later, but don’t overstretch yourself!
 If you need to dip into your LISA before the age of 60 to pay for something other than your first home, you’ll be charged a 25% fee.